 Depressed or worried yet?
 Don’t be.
 Time to “Dragon-up”.

 Dragons have plenty of natural weapons at their disposal to eat burglars and even cook them up a bit first.
-We have strategies that we can use to prevent the CRA Warrior from using Attribution against us while sharing our hard earned riches with our mate and our clutch of little dragonettes.
+We have strategies that we can use to prevent the CRA Warrior from using Attribution against us.

-To take full advantage of intermediate-term income splitting techniques with your spouse, they need some treasure to attract more for their pile:
+However, to take full advantage of intermediate-term income splitting techniques with your spouse, they need some treasure to attract more for their pile.